News Corporation (NWSA) – key numbers that make it a Strong Buy For Now

 Sponsored

-The stock witnessed a 14.16% gain in the last 1 month and extending the period to 3 months gives it a 0.70%, and is 5.66% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.15% over the week and 3.25% over the month.
+The stock witnessed a 8.70% gain in the last 1 month and extending the period to 3 months gives it a -2.97%, and is -1.05% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.47% over the week and 3.13% over the month.

 News Corporation is expected to release its quarterly report on 02/02/2023.The EPS is expected to grow by 89.10% this year.